 Yellow must have finished integrating its network in the western United States by September 2022.
 This is according to a statement released by the firm.
 Of course, consolidating more terminals would result in financial savings.

-Teamsters are opposing Yellow
+Teamsters Are Opposing Yellow

 O’Brien has stated he will be harsh on employers since taking office as Teamsters president in 2022.
 That represents a turnabout from prior Teamsters leaders, especially regarding Yellow.